 - Implement a system like

-- Design and build a proxy that allows access via SFS to resources
+- Design and build a proxy that provides a file-system interface

 other than files on the server's disk.
-For example, build an SFS front
+For example, build a front

 end to a database.
 This would be a useful tool for making Athena